n1207n/cache-query-aggregator/README.md

 The generated Go files will be placed in `db/sqlc/` as specified in `sqlc.yaml`.
 Remember to commit these generated files to your repository.

 ## API Endpoints
-Currently implemented user endpoints (base path /api/v1):
+Currently implemented user endpoints:
-- POST /users: Create a new user.
+- POST /api/v1/users: Create a new user.
+- GET /api/v1/users/:id: Get a user by their ID.
+- GET /api/v1/users/:id/posts: Get a paginated list of posts by user ID
+- POST /api/v1/posts: Create a new post.
-- GET /users/:id: Get a user by their ID.
+- GET /api/v1/posts/:id: Get a user by their ID.

-(More to be added)

-Future Work / Enhancements
-- Implement full CRUD operations for users.
-- Add authentication (e.g., JWT).
-- Implement authorization/roles.
-- Add more services and features.
-- Write unit and integration tests.
-- Set up CI/CD pipeline.
-- Improve error handling and logging.
+- GET /ping: Healthcheck
+- GET /metrics: Prometheus metrics log dumps